matthieugomez/GroupedArrays.jl/README.md

 #   missing
 ```

-Use the keyword argument `coalesce = true` to consider groups with missing values as distinct
+Use the keyword argument `coalesce = true` to consider missing values as distinct
 ```julia
 using GroupedArrays
 p = repeat(["a", "b", missing], outer = 2)